iamKarthikBK/chromite/docs/usage_manual/source/test-soc.rst

   |                    | with the bootrom and a bram memory                       |
   +--------------------+----------------------------------------------------------+

-The details of the devices can be found in `devices <https://gitlab.com/shaktiproject/uncore/devices/>`_
+The details of the devices can be found in `devices <https://gitlab.com/incoresemi/blocks/devices/>`_

 Address Map of SoC
 ------------------

+.. table:: Address map of test-soc

   +----------------+-------------------------+
   | Module         | Address Range           |